-On the hardwood, Pete amassed 390 wins over 27 years as a head basketball coach.
-After playing for legendary coach Homer Drew at Bethel, Pete was an assistant coach for Warsaw’s state title run in 1984.
+On the hardwood, Pete amassed 389 wins over 27 years as a head basketball coach.
+After playing for legendary coach Homer Drew at Bethel University, Pete was an assistant coach for Warsaw’s state title run in 1984.
 In 1987 he began his head basketball coaching career at Manchester High School and led the school to an undefeated regular season during the 1990-1991 campaign.
-Most recently, Pete reached the pinnacle of head coaching twice, leading Guerin Catholic High School to 3A state championships in 2012 and 2015.
+Pete reached the pinnacle of head coaching twice, leading Guerin Catholic High School to 3A state championships in 2012 and 2015.

 Pete and his wife Vicky live on Morse Lake in Noblesville.
 They have three grown children and three grandchildren.
 They enjoy being outdoors, spending time together traveling, and being with friends and their family.

-- BA Business Education, Economics, Physical Education, Bethel College, 1983
+- BA Business Education, Administration, Physical Education, Bethel College, 1983

 - Graduate Business School & Vocational Endorsement, Ball State University, 1985